* More than 50 organic farmers, seed dealers, others sue

 “This case asks whether Monsanto has the right to sue organic farmers for patent infringement if Monsanto’s genetically modified seed should land on their property,” said Dan Ravicher, executive director of PUBPAT, a nonprofit legal services organization, which filed the suit in federal court in the southern district of New York.

-Ravicher said co-existence is not possible for organics alongside Monsanto's biotech crops and said it was in Monsanto's financial interest to eliminate organic seed "so that they can have a total monopoly over our food supply."
+“Some say genetically modified seed can coexist with organic seed, but history tells us that’s not possible,” said Ravicher.
+“It’s actually in Monsanto’s financial interest to eliminate organic seed so that they can have a total monopoly over our food supply.”